Can we take a look at that house? Open houses + private showings

 PRIVATE SHOWINGS

 Another great way to see homes is through private showings with your real estate agent.
 You can set up single showings or multi-home showing tours to fit your schedule.
-Occasionally a 24-hour notice may be required to view a home, but I have often gotten clients in that day, or very close.
-If a home is vacant, a showing request might be automatically approved, requiring no prior notice.
-Showing tours can also be created when you want to view several houses at once.
 Setting aside a few hours to tour a half dozen houses is efficient and can be especially helpful for making comparisons among similar properties.

 Heidi Swanson is a Realtor® based in St. Paul, Minnesota.
 She writes a blog to share information on a variety of real estate related topics including buying and selling, market conditions, homeownership trends and more.
 Reach her at heidi@lyndenrealty.com or 651-503-1540.